exo-addons/cloud-drive-extension/README.md

 --------------

 - Go to Box Developers site, to [My Applications](https://app.box.com/developers/services).
 - Create a new app of type Box Content.
 This action will warn you that it will upgrade your account to a Development type with an access to Enterprise features.
 Take this in account, you may consider for a dedicated Box account to manage your keys to Box API.
 Details about OAuth2 access described in [this guide](http://developers.box.com/oauth/).
-Note: when you create a new app it will not ask for `redirect_uri`, but later if you will try to save the app it will be required - the URI path should ends exactly with "/portal/rest/clouddrive/connect/box", e.g. https://myplatform.com/portal/rest/clouddrive/connect/box.
+Note: when you create a new app it will not ask for `redirect_uri`, but later if you will try to save the app it will be required - the URI path should end exactly with "/portal/rest/clouddrive/connect/box", e.g. https://myplatform.com/portal/rest/clouddrive/connect/box.
 URI should be secure (HTTPS) but for development purpose servers on localhost also possible.
 - Use your `client_id` and `client_secret` values for configuration below.

 ![Box API Access](https://raw.github.com/exo-addons/cloud-drive-extension/master/documentation/readme/box-access.png)